 The physical and data link layers are implemented in the software and hardware.
 The physical layer is the lower layer in the OSI model and is directly in touch with the physical medium.

 Where does the OSI model exist?

-OSI model is a hypothetical model that actually does not resides inside the system rather it could be used and implemented in the computer network to established the communication between the computer devices over a network or the internet.
+OSI model is a hypothetical model that actually does not resides inside the system rather it could be used and implemented in the computer network to establish communication between the computer devices over a network or the internet.

 Check out the function of each layer in the OSI model…

 You can also go through a few more amazing blog links related to computer networks:

 ICMP – Internet Control Message Protocol…